caninecrew/quarterly-assessment-3/README.md

 *Initial screen where users select their role as Quiz Taker or Administrator*

 ![Category Selection](screenshots/category_selection.png)
-*Quiz takers can select from five different categories (History, Science, Geography, etc.)*
+*Quiz takers can select from five different categories (History, Science, Computer Science, etc.)*

 ![Correct Answer Feedback](screenshots/correct_answer.png)
 *Instant feedback when a user selects the correct answer, with visual confirmation*